analogdevicesinc/ai8x-synthesis/README.md

 ##### `max_pool` (Optional)

 When specified, performs a `MaxPool` before the convolution.
-The pooling size can specified as an integer (when the value is identical for both dimensions, or for 1D convolutions), or as two values in order `[H, W]`.
+The pooling size can be specified as an integer (when the value is identical for both dimensions, or for 1D convolutions), or as two values in order `[H, W]`.

 Example:
 	 `max_pool: 2`

 ##### `avg_pool` (Optional)

 When specified, performs an `AvgPool` before the convolution.
-The pooling size can specified as an integer (when the value is identical for both dimensions, or for 1D convolutions), or as two values in order `[H, W]`.
+The pooling size can be specified as an integer (when the value is identical for both dimensions, or for 1D convolutions), or as two values in order `[H, W]`.

 Example:
 	 `avg_pool: 2`